joniles/mpxj/mkdocs/docs/howto-use-fields.md

 ```

 What we can see happening here is that using the `getCachedValue` method
-initially returns `null` as the Start Variance is not present, and we're not
+initially returns `null` as the Start Variance is not present, and MPXJ
-attempting to calculate it.
+doesn't attempt to calculate it.
 When we use the `get` method, MPXJ sees that it
-doesn't already have a value for this field and knows how to calculate it, and
+doesn't have a value for this field and knows how to calculate it, and
 returns the expected result.
 Finally if we use the `getCachedValue` method
 again, as we've now calculated this value and cached it, the method returns the
 Start Variance.